-I applaud you for taking your education to the next level!
-Earning a master's degree in education is surely an accomplishment to be proud of.
 Many teachers earn an advanced degree to stay current in the field, increase their salary, renew their certification, become an expert in the field, or land a job with more leadership within a school.
-Did you earn your degree with a specific career goal in mind?
-Consider what is most important to you in this potential job change and read on to learn about a few teaching jobs for master's degree holders.
+Consider what is most important to you and read on to learn about a few teaching jobs for master's degree holders.

-Curriculum and Instruction Specialist--Once again, many curriculum specialists have prior expereince as teachers.
+Curriculum and Instruction Specialist--Many curriculum specialists have prior experience as teachers.
 One of the major roles they play is to help improve the quality of education for the children in their schools.
 They often do this by becoming a mentor to the teachers and providing training for new staff.
 They also may look into purchasing new curriculum materials, make the decision to adopt a new textbook series, create curriculum maps, assist with lesson plans, and research new instructional practices.
 In 2008, according to the BLS, curriculum and instruction specialists earned an average of $56, 880 a year.

 Reading Specialist or Learning Resource Teacher--Reading specialists and learning resource teachers often work one on one or with small groups of students.
 They work closely with classroom teachers and provide instruction that compliments that of the regular classroom.
 Typically reading specialists and resource teachers work with students who need extra support, but sometimes they provide enrichment opportunities for students working above grade level.
 Both of these positions are excellent for teachers with an advanced degree who are ready to give up having a class of their own, but would still like to work with students.